nwg/racket-wiki/Racket2.md

 * Generic programming by default: `map`, `fold`, and friends are generic and not specialized to lists.

 * Change `integer?` to mean `exact-integer?`.

+* Get rid of the `arity-at-least` struct, and replace it with just an `arity` that abstracts over the whole arity thing -- always normalizing and includes keyword arity information.